GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

     outage screen telling them that their options are to verify by mail or wait until our vendor outage is resolved.

-  - Users will only be able to upload their IDs from their computer;
-    phone upload will be disabled.
+  - ID image uploads must be done on the device with which the user began verification.
+Normally, desktop computer users are able to use their phone to upload pictures of their ID.
+Desktop users will not be offered this choice when this flag is set to `full_outage`.

 #### Voice
   - Users will only be able to verify their identity by mail.